TypiCal25/Knowledge/Academics/Capstone/Pseudo-random Generators.md

 $$(2^n)!$$
 Let there be a function $F$ that is keyed.
 It is called a keyed permutation if the length of the inputs and the lengths of the outputs are all equal and the function is one-one.
 If the length of the key is also the same, then it is also known as a **length-preserving keyed function**.
+# A Modified One-Time Pad Encryption Scheme Based on Pseudo-Random Functions
+Let's just say that there is a scheme in which there is a pseudo-random function keyed function F that is being used.
+A random string $r$ is sent into this psedu